cpoDesign/FeatureToggle.AppSettings/README.md

 # FeatureToggle.AppSettings

-App settings feature toggle is simple way of introducing the feature toggling into your application.
+FeatureToggle.AppSettings is a simple way of introducing the feature-toggling into your application.

 # Quick start guide